-As in the past, the VMC team of staff and contractors contributed to producing a colorful Quarterly Marketing Report describing current programs and those planned for the remainder of FY 2016-2017.
-While these reports are rich in anecdote and data from the online data dashboard, an important goal for FY 2017-2018 will be to ensure that each program is also clearly referenced to specific strategic initiatives, and that assessment criteria for each are defined from the outset with measurable goals, including ROI and the impact on target audiences.
-The first quarter Report is available at: http://mendocinotourism.org/wp-content/uploads/Q1-Mktg-Report-201617\web.pdf and the second quarter Report may be found at: http://mendocinotourism.org/wp-content/uploads/Q1-Mktg-Report-201617\web.pdf and the second quarter Report may be found at: http://mendocinotourism.org/wp-content/uploads/Q1-Mktg-Report-2016\17\VMC.pdf.
+As in the past, an experienced MCTC contractor produced colorful Quarterly Marketing Reports to describe current programs and those planned for the remainder of FY 2016-2017.
+While these reports are rich in anecdote and results from the online data dashboard, an important goal for FY 2017-2018 will be to ensure that each program is also clearly referenced to specific strategic initiatives, and that assessment criteria for each are defined from the outset with measurable goals, including ROI and the impact on target audiences.
+The first quarter Report is available at: http://mendocinotourism.org/wp-content/uploads/Q2-Mktg-Report-2016_17_VMC.pdf.
 The following are among the noteworthy outcomes described in these reports: